seancorfield/honeysql/doc/clause-reference.md

 functionality for clauses that `[:nest ..]` provides for expressions.

+## raw

+This is pseudo-syntax that lets you insert a complete SQL clause as a string, if HoneySQL doesn't support some exotic SQL construct.
+It should rarely be needed and it is mostly present to provide the same functionality for clauses that `[:raw ..]` provides for expressions (which usage is likely to be more common).

 ## with, with-recursive

 These provide CTE support for SQL Server.
 The argument to